 While a low-calorie food that also helps you burn more calories and provides energy seems too good to be true, the benefits don’t stop there.

 - Improved mental clarity and cognitive health, even preventing Alzheimer’s

 Now, before you run out and buy the first MCT oil you find, there’s one more thing to consider.

-The benefits of using an MCT oil are hard to ignore.
-Now it’s all about picking the right one for your body.
+The benefits of using MCT oil are hard to ignore.
+But it’s all about picking the right one for your body.

 Instead of spending time processing in the liver, the C8 molecules are quickly transformed and ready to use.
 Once ingested, it doesn’t take long for your body to feel the effects.

 All of this means you’ll reap the positive benefits that much faster.